mozioinc/mobile-sdk-ios/README.md

 ```

 1. `.success([String])`
-   - Triggered when a booking is completed
+   - Triggered when a booking is successfully completed
    - Each string in the array represents a unique booking confirmation number

 2. `.failure(Error)`